Sexual Assault Prevention Annual Training

 - Why are all students expected to take this training annually?

 The University of Illinois at Urbana-Champaign is committed to the safety of our students and improving prevention and response to sexual misconduct.
-Sexual Assault Prevention for Undergraduates and Graduates are among the ways we are getting more information out to all students about the policy, resources, and support services we have available in case you or someone you know needs them.
+This training is among the ways we are getting more information out to all students about the policy, resources, and support services we have available in case you or someone you know needs them.
 This training also contains information about prevention skills and strategies and offers information to better equip you to support others.
-Completion of the Sexual Assault Prevention for Undergraduates or Sexual Assault Prevention for Graduate and Professional Students also satisfies the educational requirements of the Illinois Preventing Sexual Violence in Higher Education Act (110 ILCS 155) and federal law.
+Completion of the training also satisfies the educational requirements of the Illinois Preventing Sexual Violence in Higher Education Act (110 ILCS 155) and federal law.

 - How long will the training take?